onqtam/headjack/docs/why/SYSTEM.md

 > "Our current systems are perfectly organized to result in the self-organization of the destruction of human civilization." - [John Stewart](https://youtu.be/ftuY7BIzn9M?&t=6312)

+we need a response to ted kazinsky's unibomber manifesto